turkycat/birthday-attack/readme.md

-# utxo-build
+# birthday attack

-an exploratory script to build the UTXO set from RPC commands
+an exploratory script to build the UTXO set from RPC commands and attempt to collide by randomizing private keys

+yes, I know it's basically impossible. should be fun, though

 ## dependencies